 Compared to last years Redmi 5A, the 6A is bigger, or rather taller.
 Other than that, the quality of material used on both phones and their in-hand feel remains similar.

-Talking about the specifics, the regular Type-A port is present at the bottom and the Audio Jack is present up top.
+Talking about the specifics, the regular micro USB port is present at the bottom and the Audio Jack is present up top.
 The power key and volume rocker are easily accessible.
 There is no IR blaster this time.

 Xiaomi Redmi 6A Review: Display

 The display quality is crucial to your smartphone experience in the long run and it’s also the one most blatantly neglected aspect of an affordable phone.
 Which is why we are quite happy with the panel Xiaomi has used on the 6A.

 It’s not a shoddy cheap display with erratic colors and excessively harsh blue tints.
 And you get to adjust color temperature from display settings.